Tuesday, March 7, 2023

 There are several ways to fight the rational inattention problem.
 One is to try and use all information and be a super-processor of information.
 This may be a fool's game, yet the best fundamental analysts try and to play it and are at times successful at this game.
 However, one slip of attention and the downside risk will be great.
 The other extreme would be hold an index fund.
 You don't have to worry about inattention because you are not processing any information.

 There are other alternatives.
 One view would be to focus on price signals.
 Price aggregate information so this is a natural to focus our attention.
 If a price is trending up, it should capture our attention.
 If a price jumps, it should capture our attention.
-The trend-follower solve the rational inattention problem through focus on searching through prices.
+The trend-follower solves the rational inattention problem through a focus on searching through prices.
 Another alternative is to combine trends with fundamental information in a quant model.
 Let a computer focus attention through looking at the link between trends and other information.
 A computer programs can have infinite attention but only at those things that it is programmed to focus on.

 Behavioral biases exist because of our cognitive limitations, so a crucial issue is trying to train ourselves to avoid inattention issues.